 The french fries were so salty that I could hardly eat them.
 The steak was mediocre at best.
 The strawberry cream cheese cupcake was decent, but not amazing.

 This was, by far, the worst meal of our trip.
 It was a one and done for us.
-There are lots of other places to eat at Disney World that have better food for lower prices.
+There are lots of other places to eat at Disney World that have better food at lower prices.

-I will say, though, that we had a great server.
+While the food is not great, the service is.
+We had a great server.
 She was warm, engaging, and welcoming.

 Throughout dinner, she chatted with us and kept our drinks full.
 She even gave my son a special dessert of “grey stuff” to celebrate his completion of 4 parks in 1 day challenge.